Super-sportsmanlike turf flag football. Loads of fun for rookies and players who are rusty too!

 All games will be played on Tuesdays*.

-Game times change weekly and will be equalized for all teams throughout the season.
+*Game times can change weekly and will be equalized as much as possible for all teams throughout the season.
+All games are 55 minutes.

 Click the SPORT INFO, RULES & LOCATION tabs (scroll up!) for many more details about this league/program, including equipment requirements and play spaces.